-What is a Paralegal?
+What is a Licensed Paralegal?

-A Paralegal is not a qualified lawyer but is legally trained and educated to perform legal tasks and offer assistance.
+A paralegal is not a qualified lawyer but is legally trained and educated to perform legal tasks and offer assistance.
 The term can refer to a variety of support staff working within a legal practice with differing levels of experience.
 A legal secretary, for example, may, in addition to secretarial work, undertake paralegal work.
 Similarly, a law graduate seeking a training contract or obtaining qualifying work experience will carry out this role following some initial training.

-A Paralegal position can either be a fulfilling career choice in itself or alternatively provide a period of vital training and experience for those wishing to become a qualified lawyer.
+A paralegal position can either be a fulfilling career choice in itself or alternatively provide a period of vital training and experience for those wishing to become a qualified lawyer.

-What services does a Paralegal provide?
+What services does a paralegal provide?

-Depending on the level of experience, a Paralegal can do many of the activities that a qualified lawyer can do.
+Depending on the level of experience, a paralegal can do many of the activities that a qualified lawyer can do.

-A Paralegal will progress a case from start to finish carrying out tasks such as legal research, preparation of legal documents, interviewing clients and taking instructions and providing general legal advice.
+A paralegal will progress a case from start to finish carrying out tasks such as legal research, preparation of legal documents, interviewing clients and taking instructions and providing general legal advice.
 The work of a Paralegal is however carried out under the supervision of a qualified lawyer.

-A Paralegal cannot undertake “Reserved Legal Activities” as provided for by the Legal Services Act 2007 which limits the work a Paralegal is permitted to do.
+A paralegal cannot undertake “Reserved Legal Activities” as provided for by the Legal Services Act 2007 which limits the work a paralegal is permitted to do.

-Where does a Paralegal work?
+Where does a paralegal work?

 Paralegals work in a variety of environments, from private companies, law firms and the police to local government and the courts.